warmcat/libwebsockets/README.coding.md

 This allocation is only deleted / replaced when the connection accesses a URL region with a different protocol (or the default protocols[0] if no CALLBACK area matches it).

+This "binding connection to a protocol" lifecycle in managed by `LWS_CALLBACK_HTTP_BIND_PROTOCOL` and `LWS_CALLBACK_HTTP_DROP_PROTOCOL`.
+Because of HTTP/1.1 connection pipelining, one connection may perform many transactions, each of which may map to different URLs and need binding to different protocols.
+So these messages are used to create the binding of the wsi to your protocol including any allocations, and to destroy the binding, at which point you should destroy any related allocations.

 @section BINDTODEV SO_BIND_TO_DEVICE